Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 This hike is doable for even the littlest walkers and would be a shame to miss during your time on Oahu!
 Check out our top tips for hiking Diamond Head with kids.

-To get a jump start before crowding becomes an issue, plan to get there early.
-You can visit every day except Wednesday, when the monument is closed.
+To get a jump start before crowding becomes an issue, plan to get there early to hike Diamond Head.
+You can visit every day except Wednesday when the monument is closed.

 And keep in mind that the last entry is 4 PM, so don’t wait too late in the day to hit up this Oahu attraction.